-This notice explains what information we collect, when we collect it and how we use this.
+This notice explains what information we collect, when we collect it and how we use it.
 During the course of our activities, we will process personal data (which may be held on paper, electronically, or otherwise) about you and we recognise the need to treat it in an appropriate and lawful manner.
-The purpose of this notice is to make you aware of how we will handle your information.
+The purpose of this notice is to make you aware of how we will process your personal data.

 Who are we?

 Cernach Housing Association, registered as: a Scottish Charity (Scottish Charity Number SCO36607), a registered society under the Co-operative and Community Benefit Societies Act 2014 with Registered Number HAC 230, and the Financial Services Agency with Registered Number 2374 R(S) Registered Office at: Marion McDonald House 79 Airgold Drive, Glasgow, G15 7AJ.

 We are notified as a Data Controller with the Office of the Information Commissioner under registration number Z5533599 and we are the data controller of any personal data that you provide to us.

 This privacy notice explains how we collect and use personal information about website users and suppliers/contractors.
 Separate versions of Privacy Notices are issued to our Customers, Applicants, Welfare Services, Staff and Committee Members.

 2. Collection and use of your personal data

 When you visit our website, we may collect personal information about you if you:

 Report a repair to us;

 We may use this personal information to: